ShubhrankR/software-engineering-handbook/00-career/study-log.md

 ### Next Action

 Learn how TLS establishes a shared secret and why symmetric encryption is used for the rest of the communication.

+---

+## 2026-07-22

+No study today.

+### Reason

+Today was dedicated to delivering a high-priority task at work.
+I chose to focus on meeting my professional commitment instead of studying.

+### Reflection

+Some days require prioritizing work responsibilities, especially when there are important deliveries.

+This is not losing momentum—it is consciously prioritizing one responsibility over another.

+The important part is to return to the handbook once the delivery is complete.

+### Next Action

+Continue the TLS & HTTPS chapter by understanding why public-key encryption is not used for the entire communication and how TLS establishes a shared session key.